ceorkm/claude-design-system/commands/merge-it.md

 - **Philosophy Statement**: What this design system represents for the user's brand

 ## Output:
-Save to `/generated/final-design-system.md`:
+Save to `/generated/styles.md`:
 - App-specific design philosophy
 - Complete style guide (colors, typography, components)
 - Implementation guidelines
 - Usage examples for common app screens

-This becomes the blueprint for generating actual UI components with `/design-it`.
+This `styles.md` file becomes the blueprint for `/design-it` to generate actual UI components.